alexmensch/nido/README.md

 4. **A screwdriver.** You're going to need to detach the control wires from the mechanical thermostat that's currently on your wall.

 ### Custom electronics
 I've implemented a very simple circuit to control the heater.
-This circuit effectively replaces the magnet and reedswitch and allows a GPIO control pin on the Raspberry Pi to control the valve that turns on the heating.
+This circuit effectively replaces the magnet and reed switch and allows a GPIO control pin on the Raspberry Pi to control the valve that turns on the heating.

 __Circuit diagram:__